fbpx ...

 This is personal, depending on your choice of a sweet apple or tart apple.
 For example, Granny Smith apples or Macintosh apples are tart and pair well with sweeter apples like Honeycrisp, Fiji, Pink Lady or Golden Delicious.

-If you love apples, these recipes are perfect for warming your belly.
+If you love fall desserts, these recipes are perfect for warming your belly.

 Before You Begin